darrenburns/ward/.github/CONTRIBUTING.md

 Contributions to Ward are encouraged and very welcome!

+You can install Ward for local development using `flit install -s`.

 Contributions can come in many forms: documentation enhancements, features, bug fixes, creating issues, and participating in the community.

 If you're interested in helping out, you might find some inspiration in [Issues](https://github.com/darrenburns/ward/issues).
 If you have an idea, but don't see it there, don't hesitate to create a new issue.